 potential risks or hazards.

 subject to requirements for submission to the Food and Drug Administration.
+Clinical investigations must not be initiated unless that investigation has been reviewed and approved by

 - Clinical Research (NIH Definition): The NIH defines clinical research as: